The ban on in-house side jobs lifted! The story of starting a cafe within the company

 Will I be able to learn something that I can use in my work?

-I realized that the experience I gained from working part-time within the company was very valuable and interesting, but it might be a little difficult to directly apply that experience to my work
+I've come to realize that the experience gained from working on a side project within the company is very valuable and interesting, but ita little difficult to directly apply that experience to my regular workmight be

 For example, I usually work in web marketing to increase customer acquisition through the web, but since Goto Coffee, my in-house side job, is only sold to internal customers, attracting customers from a website is completely irrelevant